blynkkk/docs/blynk.cloud/device-mqtt-api/miscelaneous.md

 ## Last Will and Testament

 Upon connection, the client can specifiy the Last Will message along with the topic to which it should be published.
-If the client loses connection **without sending a proper disconnect message**, the broker will publish this pre-determined Last Will message.
+If the client loses connection **without sending a proper MQTT `DISCONNECT` message**, the broker will publish this pre-determined Last Will message.

 ## Server Diagnostics